deepak039/CropCare/README.md

 ENV MODEL_NAME=plant
 ```

-This configures TensorFlow Serving to expose an API for the potato disease classification model.
+This configures TensorFlow Serving to expose an API for the crop disease classification model.

 ### 3. Web Service

 A FastAPI application serves as the interface for users to upload images, receive disease predictions, and obtain care suggestions.
 The web service is integrated with Google Generative AI for generating treatment advice based on the model's predictions.

 Key functionalities:
-- **POST `/predict`**: Upload a potato leaf image to receive a disease classification and care recommendation.
+- **POST `/predict`**: Upload a crop image to receive a disease classification and care recommendation.
 - **GET `/ping`**: Health check for the web service.

 #### Web Service Dockerfile